Xavier Institute of Management, Bhubaneswar

-Xavier Institute of Management, Bhubaneswar (XIMB) is a premier Business School located in Bhubaneswar, the capital of the eastern Indian state of Odisha featuring regularly among the top 20 bschools in India.
-Established in the year 1987, XIMB is governed by the Government of India, the Government of Odisha, and the Society of Jesus (Jesuits).
+Xavier Institute of Management, Bhubaneswar (XIMB) is a business school in Bhubaneswar, Odisha, India.
+Established in 1987, XIMB is governed by the Government of India, the Government of Odisha, and the Jesuits.
 The school was founded under what the parties called a 'social contract' between the Government of Odisha and the Jesuits in Odisha, with Fr.
 Romuald D'Souza SJ being its founder-director.
-XIMB has been part of the exclusive Super League of B-Schools (Top-10) in India - the highest tier rated by All India Management Association (AIMA).
+XIMB has been part of the exclusive Super League of B-Schools (Top-10) in India – the highest tier rated by All India Management Association (AIMA).
 XIMB was ranked 10th in the prestigious Dare2Compete India's Top 10 Competitive B-Schools 2022.
-The institute was also ranked 1st in the state of Orissa Education World B-schools ranking 2020-21.
+The institute was also ranked 1st in the state of Orissa Education World B-schools ranking 2020–21.
 The institute is known to carry out research and development activities regularly in collaboration with government departments in the state.